-For years now, I’ve been making a lightened up version of chicken pot pie, without a bottom crust and topped with a little slab of homemade quick puff pastry.
+For years now, I’ve been making a Chicken Pot Pie with Puff Pastry, without a bottom crust and topped with a little slab of homemade quick puff pastry.
 Then a few days ago I had an idea to lighten it up even more as a Chicken Pot Pie Soup with Pie Crust Crackers.
 Though this recipe is loaded with vegetables and lighter than a traditional chicken pot pie, it’s still rich and buttery smooth.

 And the pie crust crackers are so much easier to make than a crust that needs to fit snugly in a pie pan.
 It may seem like sacrilege to roll the dough out before you’ve let it rest in the refrigerator, but I recommend giving it a try.
 It’s so nice to have the crackers ready to go straight into the oven.
 The idea to rest and refrigerate pie dough before rolling is to let the gluten relax to minimize shrinkage, but this isn’t an issue with crackers.
 It’s also to keep the fat cold for flakiness, but with a mix of butter and shortening, flakiness isn’t an issue either.